frenchfrysays3/geode-extension-plugin/README.md

-# geode-extension-plugin README

-This is the README for your extension "Frenchfrysays's Geode Plugin".
-After writing up a brief description, we recommend including the following sections.
+# Frenchfrysays's Geode Plugin

+A Plugin for the Geode Extension

 ## Features

 - Build for platform-specific or default platform

-## Extension Settings
+## Commands

-This extension contributes the following settings:

 * `geodeplugin.builddefault`: Build the default platform
 * `geodeplugin.buildwin`: Build for Windows